thomaswyrick/duplicate-data-generator/README.md

 Required.
 The name of the column in the generated csv file.
 ### type
 Required.
 The type of the column.
 Supported types are:

 first_name, last_name, street_address, secondary_address, city, state, postcode, country_code, phone_number, email, gender, date_of_birth
+### fill_rate
+Not required.
+The percentage of rows to populate for the given column.
 ### transposition_chars
 Not required.
 The number of characters to transposition (e.g. switch around).
 ### mistype_chars